Resources I Use

 If you don’t have a LBRY account be sure to signup because there is links to resources on LBRY below.
 Signup with my link and get some LBC.

-MAMP a bundled PHP and MySQL server (primarily for Macintosh but I think they have a Windows version now also) that will create a localhost server for building websites without a hosting company.
+MAMP a bundled PHP and MySQL server (primarily for Macintosh but I think they also have a Windows version) that will create a localhost server for building websites without a hosting company.

-If you don’t want to, or can’t use MAMP then there is also XAMPP I have used XAMPP in the past, it is another great choice.
+If you don’t want to, or can’t use MAMP then there is also XAMPP which I am currently using after switching permanently to Linux operating systems it is another fine choice albeit somewhat quirky.

 For Graphic Design: